fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 Each project is either an *application* or a *library*.
 Examples of applications are:

-* a `.exe` project
+* Application: a `.exe` project or a `.dll` project that is a test project, addin, website, or an app.

-* a `.dll` project that is a test project, addin, website, or an app.
+* Libraries are just ordinary `.dll` commponents (excluding those above which are applications).

-Libraries are just ordinary `.dll` commponents (excluding those above which are applications).
-Scripts are just `.fsx` files, possibly referring to other files using `#load`.
+* Scripts are just `.fsx` files, possibly referring to other files using `#load`.

 ### Do *not* bundle FSharp.Core with a library package